 LiveWire will be the first electric motorcycle the brand has manufactured although it will be entering an established market, it is set to bring a new experience to the electric ride.

 Observing the reinvention of the automotive industry is one of the most exciting elements of the global transition to electric vehicles.
 From continual innovations with charging to the next level powertrains, automotive is an industry openly accepting the challenge of a greener future.
-With many brands investing billions in the movement 2019 is set to be a monumental year especially for drivers looking to go green.
+With many brands investing billions in the movement 2019 and particularly 2020 is set to be a monumental year especially for drivers looking to go green.